kristopherjohnson/bitsybasic/README.md

     digit ::= 0 | 1 | 2 | 3 | ... | 8 | 9

     relop ::= < (>|=|ε) | > (<|=|ε) | =

+The statements and expressions have the traditional Tiny BASIC behaviors, which are described elsewhere.
+Here are some peculiarities of the FinchBasic implementation:

+`PRINT`

+If expressions are separated by commas, then a tab character is output between them.
+If expressions are separated by semicolons, then there is no separator output between them.

+`INPUT`

+The `INPUT` command reads a single line and then tries to assign an expression to each variable in the list.
+So, for example, if these statements is executed:

+    100 PRINT "Enter three numbers:"
+    110 INPUT A, B, C

+then the user should respond with something like

+    123, 456, 789

+If there are too few expressions, or a syntax error, then an error message is printed and the program stops executing.

+If there are too many expressions, then the extra expressions are ignored.

+`TRON`/`TROFF`

+The `TRON` command enables statement tracing.
+Line numbers are printed as each statement is executed.  `TROFF` disables statement tracing.

 ## Code Organization